 “Women’s Herbs, Women’s Health” by Christopher Hobbs and Kathi Keville

 Full of practical advice and many years of clinical experience as well as tried and true herbal formulas.
 There are several excellent quality books on women’s herbal health.
 This is my well worn favorite, the one I refer to most often in my clinical work.
+The highlight of this book for me are the many formulas that can be used directly or taken as inspiration for a more personal blend.

 “Botanical Medicine for Women’s Health” by Aviva Romm